-A very short history of Oslo: it was found in 1050 by Vikings, devasted by the black death in 1350, destroyed in the fire in 1624 and then rebuilt in stone and renamed Christiania by Christian IV, and become the capital of Norway in 1814 and given the current name in 1925.
+A very short history of Oslo: it was founded in 1050 by Vikings, devasted by the black death in 1350, destroyed in a fire in 1624 and then rebuilt in stone and renamed Christiania by Christian IV, and became the capital of Norway in 1814 and given the current name in 1925.
 Oslo has given us the pop group Aha, cheese slicer and paperclip as well as the ‘The Scream’ by Edvard Munch and works by Henrik Ibsen (1828-1906).
-Oslo is one of the best cities to live in with low unemployment, good water, clean air and therefore good feng shui.
+Oslo is one of the best cities to live in, with low unemployment, good water, clean air and, therefore, good feng shui.

 Feng shui consultant in Paris